Keling: Cambodia

+Indonesia

+Traditionally in Indonesia, Keling is linked with India while Kalingga refers to the 6th century Kalingga Kingdom, which ultimately derived from the Indian Kalinga kingdom.
+In modern colloquial Indonesian, it is sometimes used to refer to any dark-skinned person of Indian descent, stereotypically associated with South Indians; this usage is considered offensive.

+Malaysia

-The word Keling has been used variously within the Malay community to mean Indian, Tamil, or south Indian.
+The word Keling has been used variously within the Malay community to mean an Indian Muslim, but now it is used more to refer to any Indian.
 The title "Kapitan Keling" was used for a representative of an Indian community, similar to the "Kapitan Cina" of a Chinese community.
 In early Penang of the 1790s the Kapitan Keling was Cauder Mohideen who, together with the Kapitan Cina Koh Lay Huan and other prominent members of the community, formed the first Committee of Assessors to decide the rates and collection of taxes.
 This usage is preserved is the name of the Kapitan Keling Mosque, a prominent Penang landmark.

 In some modern cases Keling is used as a derogatory term.
-It was used in 2005 by Members of Parliament in Malaysia because of misconception about Indian ethnics, which resulted in an uproar accusing the MPs of racism.
+It was used in 2005 by Members of Parliament in Malaysia because of misconception about Indian Muslim ethnics, which resulted in an uproar accusing the MPs of racism.

 The definition of the word may vary from one Malaysian state to another.
 In Kedah, for example, the term is mainly used to refer to Muslims of Indian descent (In Selangor, the word Mamak is used to refer to an Indian Muslim).

-Javanese

-Traditionally in Java, Indonesia, Keling is linked with India while Kalingga refers to the 6th century Kalingga Kingdom, which ultimately derived from the Indian Kalinga kingdom.
-It can possibly have other meanings, such as "ship".
-Rivets used to connect metals are called paku keling (lit. "blunt nail"); however, it came from Dutch klinknagel.
-In modern colloquial Indonesian, it is sometimes used to refer to any dark-skinned person, a stereotype of southern Indians, though this usage is considered offensive.

-Philippine
+Philippines

 For the southern Philippines, it has been suggested that the sobriquet "Kiling", which referred to the name of a local Rajah (Rajah Kiling of Butuan), is not Visayan in origin but rather, Indian, because Kiling refers to the people of India among the Mindanaoans.